 God was not happy, He “repented”, because sin was really hurting His children.
 All humans are God's children, and He felt extremely bad because now there was almost ZERO good on the earth.
 This wickedness was not just hurting, but killing, ALL His kids.
 He needed to put a stop to it or there would be no one left.
 The Devil had caused so much evil that if God had not stopped things by sending a flood humans would have totally destroyed, not just themselves, but the earth too.

 The Bible tells us that the results (the “wages” ) of sin is death (Romans 6:23), but that God's ways bring eternal life.
 God did not want those who were living before the Flood to die, but they would have died anyway if He had not stepped in.
 Protection from the Flood was offered to everyone.
 In fact, Noah preached for 120 years warning people of what was coming, but few listened.
 (Genesis 6 & 7 tells most of the story.)
 So when God did step in by sending the Flood He was actually protecting those who were trusting in Him.

 To save the righteous from the self-destruction that was inevitable God asked Noah to build a boat that was large enough to house many people, plus the animals.
 (If everyone had listened and gotten on the boat God would not have needed to send the Flood.)
 God tried to save many people, but in the end only 8 listened.

 This was Plan “B” for God, not Plan “A” .
-This story shows that God will destroy some of His own kids if it means that the others who listen to Him and trust Him would otherwise be harmed.
+This story shows that God will destroy some of His own kids if it means that the ones who listen to Him and trust Him would otherwise be harmed.

 Our God is a GOOD and AWESOME God, all of the time!
 You can trust Him!

 For another look at this topic watch this short video (off site link-this is not a BibleTimelines.com video):